All Episodes

 In the first place, I don't think General Clark had the same intent as the Swiftboat ads.

-See, they're trying the Swift boat ads were the truth.
+See, the Swiftboat ads were the truth.

-They're trying to now equate somebody being swift boated to being unfairly lied about, attacked, if you will.
+They're trying to now equate somebody being Swiftboated to being unfairly lied about, attacked, if you will.

-And of course the drive-bys are eager to help promote that myth and that revision of a definition.
+And of course, the drive-bys are eager to help promote that myth and that revision of a definition.

 Fine.

-You got somebody out there speaking for you who's saying just the opposite.
+You got somebody out there speaking for you who's saying just the opposite, and you don't want him to shut down.

 So Obama gets it both ways.